 No one likes to think what they do is pointless.
 No one likes to think that their role is meaningless.
 No one likes to think what they have worked hard to achieve is worthless.
 But this could be what many physiotherapists, including myself, are facing if our interventions are found to be nothing more than placebo.

 The placebo effect is defined as a beneficial effect that can not be attributed to the treatment but rather to patient’s expectations or other unknown non-specific effects.
 There is no doubt that the placebo effect is present in all healthcare interventions, however, it is getting a lot of attention and creating a lot of discussions recently with some asking is placebo the only thing that occurs with physiotherapy?

 To answer this we need really placebo-controlled research, but unfortunately, good quality placebo-controlled research in physiotherapy is scarse.
 The convenient excuse for this is that it’s hard to find convincing placebos for physiotherapy treatments, or that we can’t study the effects of physio interventions within the sterile confines of placebo-controlled trials when we are dealing with complex issues such as humans and pain.

 As much as I understand this argument it stands on very weak and shaky ground.
 Surgery, medicine, and physiotherapy all deal with people in pain, yet surgery and medicine do placebo-controlled research.
 And physios are often quick to highlight how some surgery or medication is no more effective than placebo, yet are less keen to turn the critical lens onto their own interventions.

-When placebo-controlled studies are done within physiotherapy we see that a lot of what we do doesn’t appear to create any significant benefits.
-One of the most recent papers that highlighted this was a small placebo/sham trial here looking at McKenzie treatments for low back pain versus sham electrotherapy.
+When placebo-controlled studies are done within physiotherapy we see that a lot of what we do doesn’t appear to create any significant benefits when compared to shams or placebos.
+One of the most recent papers that highlighted this was a small trial here looking at McKenzie treatments for low back pain versus sham electrotherapy.